- Experienced & Award-Winning Representation

 - Permanent disability.

-If you have been injured in a car accident in California, it is important to take immediate steps to ensure you can recover the maximum amount of damages you have suffered.
-Time is not on your side.
+If you were injured in a car accident in Temecula or the surrounding area, it is important to take immediate steps to try and recover damages.
 California has statutory limitations on the amount of time you may wait before filing a cause of action for personal injury – once that has passed, your claim is time barred and lost forever.
-Currently in California car accident victims have a 2 year statute of limitations in which to file your claim that begins running the day of the accident.
-Filing after that date will subject your case to dismissal by a court of law.
-That makes it crucial for you to act quickly to collect records and seek the advice of an attorney experienced in car accidents in the Temecula area to determine whether you have a case and how best to proceed going forward.What Else Should I Do Following A Car Accident?
+Currently, Temecula car accident victims have 2 years to file their claim, which begins running the day of the accident.
+Filing after 2 years will result in dismissal by California courts.
+You should act quickly to collect records and seek the advice of an attorney experienced in car accidents; we are skilled practitioners in the Temecula area and can help evaluate your case and decide how best to proceed going forward.What Should I Do Now?

 Just because you have the right to sue for personal injuries or wrongful death as soon as the car accident occurs does not mean it is always the best idea to do so immediately.
 Serious injuries may require extensive recovery times and multiple types of treatment.
-You and all medical professionals treating you should establish a firm treatment plan prior to settling any claims in order to ascertain the quantity of care you require and the cost of such care in the future in order to quantify your damages properly.
+You and all medical professionals treating you should establish a firm treatment plan to ascertain the quantity of care you require and the cost of such care in the future to quantify your damages properly.

 - Medical expenses;